National-Composites-Centre/LayupDefinition/docs/source/Developer Guide.rst

 Developer Guide
 ===============

-To be specified, needs to include:

-how to develop plug-ins for new software

-how to add new informaiton to LD standard

-explanation of current architecture
+To some extend LayupDefinition development has been superceeded by CompoST standard.

+This library can still  be used to create CompoST layup definitions, but the main goal is to develop interfaces for other OS and OTS software to export into CompoST.

+The main purpose of LD going forward is to serve as OS testbench for CompoST development down the line from design.